iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Smooth Gradient Descend The Basics.md

 **Remarks**

-We are not sure why the descent property is asserted for a range of $\sigma \in (0, 1/L)$, instead of the bigger range of $\sigma \in (0, 2/L)$, was it was the case when we derived the gradient descent algorithm.
+We are not sure why the descent property is asserted for a range of $\eta \in (0, 1/L)$, instead of the bigger range of $\eta \in (0, 2/L)$, was it was the case when we derived the gradient descent algorithm.
+Would be great to find a convex function where, the above quantity doesn't decrease for stepzies where $\eta \in (1/L, 2/L)$.